-By Kate Saw MACN (Undergraduate) Stage One ACN Emerging Nurse Leader
+By Kate Saw MACN(Student) Stage One ACN Emerging Nurse Leader

 Not every graduate gets offered a new graduate (new grad) transition program.
 While the support and guidance inherent in these is designed to help new nurses ease into the profession, it is by no means the only way to get your career off to a fantastic start.
 If you didn’t get offered a new grad program, here are five strategies to get on your way.